 Eating in Venice without the Venice price tag

 Just like the rest of Italy, a surcharge is added on to your bill as soon as you sit down, and this can range from €1 to€4 Euro per person.
-So be careful where you choose to eat and of course avoid all the tourist trap restaurants on the main water front.
+So be careful where you choose to eat and of course avoid all the tourist trap restaurants on the main waterfront.
 Venice isn’t cheap but there are still a variety of places to grab a quality bite to eat without the price tag.
 We utilized the small pocket restaurants, grocery stores and hole-in-the-wall pasta joints.
 No fancy restaurant recommendations this time around!

 - Gelato: You must check out the Soco Gelato store.
 Probably the best gelato we had in Italy!
 Flavours to choose?
-The Orient Express (cinnamon, cookies, vanilla and mild ginger OR caramel toffee) It was also the first time we’ve had ice-cream in a edible waffle cup too.
+The Orient Express (cinnamon, cookies, vanilla and mild ginger OR caramel toffee) It was also the first time we’ve had ice-cream in an edible waffle cup too.

-- Cheese/Meat/Bellini: Make a stop in one of the many grocery stores and create your own meat and cheese plate, a bottle of Bellini (prosecco and peach, Emily’s new favorite drink) and sit by the water’s edge to watch the boats go by.
+- Cheese/Meat/Bellini: Make a stop in one of the many grocery stores and create your own meat and cheese plate, a bottle of Bellini (prosecco and peach, Emily’s new favourite drink) and sit by the water’s edge to watch the boats go by.

 - Spritz it up!
 During the early evening when everyone gets off work, the piazzas get filled with people having a drink, most commonly, the Italian drink known as a Spritz.

 Could you see yourself living in a city on water?
-They believe in 20-40 years time Venice will no longer be a livable city and in fact be more like a museum for people like us to go visit – it’s already kind of like that.
+They believe in 20-40 years time Venice will no longer be a livable city and in fact, be more like a museum for people like us to go visit – it’s already kind of like that.

-After 3.5 weeks in Italy it was time for us to say goodbye to the carbohydrates and gelato and take a train to Hungary via a day stop in Vienna, Austria!
+After 3.5 weeks in Italy, it was time for us to say goodbye to the carbohydrates and gelato and take a train to Hungary via a day stop in Vienna, Austria!